The-OpenROAD-Project/OpenLane/README.md

 ### Building the Docker Image Locally

-To setup openlane you can build the docker container locally following these isntructions:
+To setup openlane you can build the docker container locally following these instructions:

 ```bash
     git clone git@github.com:efabless/openlane --branch rc3